-- (a) For Projects receiving 9 percent low-income housing tax credits, not more than 100 percent of the total per-Unit as calculated below may be provided per-Unit for a COSR to address Project operating deficits attributable to the Assisted Units. - A. This calculation shall be based on the sum of a base amount per Assisted Unit, plus the amount per Assisted Unit required to reduce Rents from 30 percent of 30 percent of Area Median Income level to the actual maximum restricted Rent for the Assisted Unit, with per-Unit limits increasing based on the level of affordability provided. - B. This base amount for 2019 shall be \$133,000.
-Beginning January 2020, for new awards, this amount will be adjusted annually, as published by the Department on the Program website, based upon increases in the Consumer Price Index. - (b) For Projects not receiving 9 percent low-income housing tax credits, not more than \$175,000 per Unit may be provided for a COSR to address Project operating deficits attributable to the Assisted Units.
-Beginning January 2018, for new loans, this amount will be adjusted annually, as published by the Department, based upon increases in the Consumer Price Index.
+- (a) For Projects receiving 9 percent low-income housing tax credits, beginning with awards made after October 2020, the maximum amount that may be provided per-Unit for a COSR to address Project operating deficits attributable to the Assisted Units shall equal the current maximum per-Unit amount for a COSR available to Projects not receiving 9 percent low- income tax credits as provided under subsection (b). - (b) For Projects not receiving 9 percent low-income housing tax credits, not more than \$175,000 per Unit may be provided for a COSR to address Project operating deficits attributable to the Assisted Units.
+Beginning January 2018, for new awards, this amount will be adjusted annually, as published by the Department, based upon increases in the

+Consumer Price Index.

-- (c) The Department may adjust the above per-Unit subsidy limits for the COSR portion of the loan from time to time as may be necessary to achieve Department policy objectives, including, but not limited to, adjustments based upon increases in the Consumer Price Index.
+- (c) The Department may adjust the above per-Unit subsidy limits for the COSR portion of the award from time to time as may be necessary to achieve Department policy objectives, including, but not limited to, adjustments based upon increases in the Consumer Price Index.
 Any adjustments to the COSR per-Unit subsidy limits will be published annually on the Program webpage.
-Any changes shall be applicable to new awards and contracts subsequent to posting of adjustments, and not to existing contracts or loan agreements. - (d) In order to be eligible to receive a COSR, the Applicant must first demonstrate, and the Department must verify prior to issuing an award letter for the Project that, in lieu of relying in whole or in part on COSR assistance for Assisted Units, the Applicant or its development partners have provided documentation as required in either subsection (1) or (2) below.
+Any changes shall be applicable to new awards and contracts subsequent to posting of adjustments, and not to existing contracts or loan or grant agreements. - (d) In order to be eligible to receive a COSR, the Applicant must first demonstrate, and the Department must verify prior to issuing an award letter for the Project that, in lieu of relying in whole or in part on COSR assistance for Assisted Units, the Applicant or its development partners have provided documentation as required in either subsection (1) or (2) below.